|◄ SEPTEMBER ►|

-Sep 4: A twin-engined bomber bearing the red star of the Soviet Union is shot down off of the west coast of Korea, over the Yellow Sea just above the thirty-eighth parallel.
+Sep 4: Korean War: Soviet bomber shot down over the Yellow Sea.
+A twin-engined bomber bearing the Red Star of the Soviet Union is shot down off of the west coast of Korea over the Yellow Sea and above the 38th Parallel.
 At 1:30 p.m. local time, the bomber passes over an American destroyer supporting the U.N. in the Korean war, when the bomber opens fire on an allied fighter patrol.
 The patrol returns fire and downs the bomber before it is able to return to the massive Soviet naval base at Port Arthur.
-The destroyer fishes the body of a crew member out of the drink, bearing identification papers for Lt.
+The destroyer fishes the body of a crew member out of the water, bearing identification papers for Lt.
 Mishin Tennadii Vasilebiu of the U.S.S.R. armed forces.

-Sep 4: Typhoon Jane, the worst typhoon in almost two decades, strikes Japan, leaving some 539 people killed and more than 300,000 homeless.
+Sep 4: Typhoon Jane strikes Japan, lashes Korea.
+It is the worst typhoon in almost two decades.
+In Japan, it leaves some 539 people killed and more than 300,000 homeless.
 The typhoon sinks at least 700 ships and fishing boats, including at least 100 ocean-going vessels.

-Sep 4: A Robinson Airlines DC-3 crashes shortly after take-off from Utica, New York, killing thirteen, including all five members of one family, and the pilot, co-pilot and steward.
+Sep 4: Robinson Airlines flight crashes at Utica, killing 13.
+The DC-3 crashes shortly after take-off from Utica, New York, killing thirteen, including all five members of one family, and the pilot, co-pilot and steward.
 Ten on board are injured, and three of them will die of their injuries over the next few days.
 Witnesses say the cowling fell off of the left engine of the Newark, New Jersey-bound flight before the pilot tries to land in a field 1½ miles from the Oneida County Airport.
 The plane clips some trees, shearing the left wing off and send the fuselage into cartwheels before coming to rest in a corn field and bursting into flames.
 Robinson Airlines will rechristen itself as Mohawk Airlines in 1952.

 ▲Tuesday, September 5

-Sep 5: The day begins with the United Nations command grappling with the greatest crisis of the Korean War.
+Sep 5: Korean War: Desperation sets in at U.N.
+Command and among the civilian populace.
+The day begins with the United Nations command grappling with the greatest crisis of the Korean War.
 All around the Pusan (Busan) Perimeter, the North Koreans are penetrating defensive positions, making spectacular gains in some places.
-With just one wrong guess by the U.N. command in where to send its exhausted reserves, one wrong calculation in how to manage its rapidly dwindling supplies of ammunition, and they may well find themselves pushed into the Sea of Japan.
+With just one wrong guess by the U.N. command about where to send its exhausted reserves, one wrong calculation in managing its rapidly dwindling supplies of ammunition, and they may well find themselves pushed into the Sea of Japan.
 Prominent South Koreans with the means to do so have already made up their minds and are piling into every available boat to Japan.
 Wealthy Chinese residing in the Pusan area are preparing to smuggle themselves away to Taiwan.
 The only thing that is preventing a wholesale exodus right now is a typhoon that is lashing the peninsula and surrounding seas with heavy rains and winds.
-The New York Times< war correspondent Bill Lawrence writes, “The current enemy thrust is in some respects stronger than we though him capable of making at this juncture in the war.
+The New York Times war correspondent Bill Lawrence writes, “The current enemy thrust is in some respects stronger than we though him capable of making at this juncture in the war.
 There is considerable amazement here that the foe has chosen to attack at four separate places on the defensive perimeter instead of seeking that one ‘soft spot’ through which he might be able to pour all his reserve strength (for) a clean knockout blow.”
 An unnamed general says that the next ten days will be the KPA’s last chance for victory.
-After that, he claims, the possibility of a KPA breakthrough will be virtually eliminated.
+After that, he says, the possibility of a KPA breakthrough will be virtually eliminated.
 The unnamed general’s optimism can’t break the gloom shared among Democrats back home, who fear a spectacular wipeout in the upcoming mid-term elections.

-Sep 5: Just as the situation in Korea reaches its most precarious position of the entire war, a firestorm breaks out in Washington, D.C. when comments by President Harry Truman seen as insulting to the U.S. Marines hits the newspapers.
+Sep 5: Truman dismisses Marines as “the Navy’s police force” with “propaganda that is almost equal to Stalin’s.”
+Just as the situation in Korea reaches its most precarious position of the entire war, a firestorm breaks out in Washington, D.C. when comments by President Harry Truman seen as insulting to the U.S. Marines hits the newspapers.
 Two weeks earlier, Rep. Gordon McDonough (R-CA) sent a letter to President Truman urging him to give the Marines a separate voice on the Joint Chiefs of Staff.
-Since the reorganization of the War Department into the Department of Defense and the concurrent unification of the armed forces three years ago, the Marines have felt that they have been relegated to a second-tier status due to the dominance of the Army, with the Army’s Air Corps also given a separate voice as the newly-organized Air Force.
+Since the reorganization of the War Department into the Department of Defense and the concurrent unification of the armed forces three years ago, the members of the Marine Corps, which is subordinate to the Navy, have felt that they have been relegated to a second-tier status due to the dominance of the Army, with the Army’s Air Corps given an added voice as the newly-organized Air Force.
 The President fires back in a feisty note: “For your information the Marine Corps is the Navy’s police force and as long as I am President that is what it will remain.”
 As if that weren’t enough, Truman added, “They have a propaganda that is almost equal to Stalin’s.”
 He then reiterated his position: “The Chief of Naval Operations is the Chief of Staff of the Navy of which the Marines are a part.”
 Truman sent the letter without any member of his staff seeing it.
 McDonough inserted Truman’s reply into the Congressional Record on September 1.
-Four days later, Sen. Sen. Bourke B. Hickenlooper (R-IA), a persistent Truman critic, discovers the Congressional Record entry, calls attention to Truman’s “astoundingly insulting letter about a glorious American institution” on the Senate floor, and challenges Democrats to come to Truman’s defense.
+Four days later, Sen. Bourke B. Hickenlooper (R-IA), a persistent Truman critic, discovers the Congressional Record entry, calls attention to Truman’s “astoundingly insulting letter about a glorious American institution” on the Senate floor, and challenges Democrats to come to Truman’s defense.
 None do.
-Gen. Joseph McCarthy (R-WI) says, “It was fantastic and unpatriotic for the Commander in Chief to compare our boys who are fighting and dying in Korea with Stalin’s instrument of propaganda.
+Sen. Joseph McCarthy (R-WI) says, “It was fantastic and unpatriotic for the Commander in Chief to compare our boys who are fighting and dying in Korea with Stalin’s instrument of propaganda.
 If it is possible to sabotage the morale of fighting men, he certainly has sabotaged the morale of the Marines out there fighting.”
 Gen. Clifton B. Cates, Marine Corps Commandant, declines to comment, but Marines in Japan who are preparing for the September 15 invasion of Inchon (Incheon), make their feelings known.
 They write on the tarps covering their trucks and tanks, “Horrible Harry’s Police Force.”

 ▲Wednesday, September 6